OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/batch/batch-linux-nodes.md

 batch_account_key = ''
 batch_account_url = ''

-# Specify hello ID of an existing pool containing Linux nodes
+# Specify the ID of an existing pool containing Linux nodes
-# currently in hello 'idle' state
+# currently in the 'idle' state
 pool_id = ''

-# Specify hello username and prompt for a password
+# Specify the username and prompt for a password
 username = 'linuxuser'
 password = getpass.getpass()